 Policy and programmatic change does not happen overnight.
 It takes detailed research, community engagement, relationship development, and being strategic in your goals and your tactics for change.

 Effective strategy is essential for successful advocacy.
 Advocacy that follows a well thought-out plan increases the likelihood of making positive, lasting impacts on your community.
 Meaningful relationships are critical to successful advocacy and often can help to identify champions willing to support your cause.

 Four steps to effectively advocate for food system change.
 These steps include information and tools that provide a systematic approach to advocacy for any individual, food council, or community group who wants to affect positive food system change:

 - Identify food system policy and planning issues,

 - Network with decision makers and food system stakeholders, and

-The toolkit also includes a County Database in the “Strategic Networking” section that links to websites of important decision makers, stakeholders and food system related information for every county across North and South Carolina.
+The “Strategic Networking” section includes a County Database that provides direct links to a variety of websites of local government departments, elected officials, and key stakeholders, and provides food system related information for every county in North and South Carolina.

-We hope that these tools will support food councils and community groups in making meaningful relationships with policy champions, successfully advocating for policy change, and ultimately creating more productive food systems and healthier communities.
+We hope these tools support food councils, community groups and individuals in building meaningful relationships with policy champions, successfully advocating for policy change, and ultimately creating more productive food systems and healthier communities.

 Apply for Direct Assistance

-Community Food Strategies currently has support available to food councils and community groups to assist them in developing plans for strategic networking and advocacy.
-For more information, please email Jared Cates at email@example.com.
-To apply for these services, please complete an application.
+Community Food Strategies currently has support available to food councils and community groups to assist them in developing plans for strategic networking and food system advocacy.